adjtomo/seisflows/docs/manual/manual.rst

 SERIAL - Tasks that are normally carried out all at once are instead carried out one at a time.
 Useful for debugging, among other things.

-PARALLEL - On desktops or laptops with multiple cores, allows embarrassingly parallel tasks to be carried out several at a time, rather than one at a time.
+MULTITHREADED - On desktops or laptops with multiple cores, allows embarrassingly parallel tasks to be carried out several at a time, rather than one at a time.

+MPI - Functionally the same as multithreaded, except uses MPI processes rather than multithreading under the hood.
+Requires Python module ``mpi4py``.